WHAT HAPPENS IN A MEN’S GROUP ?

 The group supports each individual man and together we find a way to give support and encouragement to each other.
 Simply by meeting and sharing we are in a process of personal development.
 Just by being together in a respectful and supportive environment, we give ourselves and each other a powerful way to get to know ourselves better, and to grow.

 Many men seem to be stuck or as yet to find what they are passionate about.
 This was the case in my own life for a very long time.
 In helping others to free themselves from past pain and unconscious fears, I also do the same for me.

-The group works with the principles of Respect, Confidentiality, Harmlessness, Personal Responsibility and Appreciation of the opportunities given by meeting in a Work Circle..
+The group works with the principles of Respect, Confidentiality, Caring, Harmlessness, and Personal Responsibility.
+I also encourage a focus of Appreciation and Enjoyment for the opportunities given by meeting in a such a supportive Men’s Group.

-For ten years I lived and worked alongside Tarajyoti Govinda, a spiritual healer and psychologist, and now enjoy a simple but rich life with my beloved wife, Dorthe Klar, in the mineral springs town of Daylesford, Victoria, Australia (about two hours from Melbourne CBD)
+For ten years I lived and worked alongside a psychologist, Tarajyoti Govinda, creating The Transformational College of Education (which concluded in 2001 after Tara’s death in 1999) and now enjoy a simple but rich life with my beloved wife, Dorthe Klar, in the mineral springs town of Daylesford, Victoria, Australia (about two hours from Melbourne CBD)

-Thus far I have authored three books ‘Towards the Lion’ (a memoir) – ‘After the Storm: embracing a transformative life’ (a book of contemplations) – and ‘Being Male: seeking peace‘ (a free eBook) on How men suffer and some Pathways to Peace’.
-Two are available, print on demand, from Amazon.com. and the eBook is available free from this website.
+Thus far I have authored three books ‘Towards the Lion’ (a memoir) – ‘After the Storm: embracing a transformative life’ (a book of contemplations) – and ‘Being Male: seeking peace’ on How men suffer and some pathways to inner peace.
+‘Being Male: seeking peace‘ is offered on my website as a free eBook.

 Hoping I may be of some assistance to you.